JargonInc/jargon-sdk-nodejs/packages/alexa-skill-sdk/README.md

 ## Runtime interface

 ### JargonResponseBuilder
 The core class you'll work with.
-JargonResponseBuilder mirror's the ASK SDK response builder, but changes string parameters containing content presented to users to RenderItems.
+JargonResponseBuilder mirrors the ASK SDK response builder, but changes string parameters containing content presented to users to RenderItems.

 ### RenderItem